Dowell-Lab/TFEA/README.md

 This should take no longer than several minutes.

-Once successfully installed, you should be able to run the tfea command from anywhere, try:
+Once successfully installed, you should be able to run the tfea command from anywhere, try: -->

+Github would provide the most uptodate version of the code.
+To install and build TFEA, run the following with python 3.7 (if on Fiji you can use  `module load python/3.7.4`)

 ```
+git clone git@github.com:Dowell-Lab/TFEA.git
-TFEA --help
+cd TFEA
+python -m venv vir_TFEA # create virtual python environment (might need to use python3 instead of python)
+source vir_TFEA/bin/activate # activate the environment
+pip3 install -r requirements.txt # install the requirements
+python setup.py build
+python setup.py install
 ```

 <b>*Note:*</B> If you plan to run TFEA only on FIJI using the --sbatch flag, then you only need to install DESeq and DESeq2.
 Otherwise, follow the instructions below for installing all TFEA dependencies.